technote-space/release-github-actions/README.md

 ### CLEAN_TARGETS
 Files or directories to delete before release (Comma separated).
 default: `.[!.]*,__tests__,src,*.js,*.ts,*.json,*.lock,_config.yml`
 Absolute path and `..` are not permitted to use.
+This parameter is ignored if `BUILD_COMMAND` is provided.

 ### BUILD_COMMAND_TARGET
 Command for search build command.